MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-compliance-testing.md

 A common problem is environments that break when multiple developers apply incompatible changes.
 Let's say one person works on a change and applies resources such as creating a VM in a test environment.
 Another person then applies a different version of the code that provisions different version of that VM.
 What is needed here is oversight to ensure conformity to stated rules.

 One way to address this issue would be to define a policy of tagging the resources - such as with `role` and `creator` tags.
-This is where [Terraform-compliance](https://terraform-compliance.com) helps.
+Once you define the policies, a tool like [Terraform-compliance](https://terraform-compliance.com) is used to ensure the policies are followed.

 Terraform-compliance focuses on *negative testing*.
 Negative testing is the process of ensuring that a system can gracefully handle unexpected input or unwanted behavior. *Fuzzing* is an example of negative testing.
 With fuzzing, a system that receives input is tested to ensure that it can safely handle unexpected input.

 Fortunately, Terraform is an abstraction layer for any API that creates, updates, or destroys cloud-infrastructure entities.
 Terraform also ensures the local configuration and the remote API responses are in synch.
 Since Terraform is mostly used against Cloud APIs, we still need a way to ensure the code deployed against the infrastructure follows specific policies.
 Terraform-compliance - a free and open-source tool - provides this functionality for Terraform configurations.

-Using the VM example, a compliance policy might be the following: *"If you're creating an Azure resource, it must contain a tag"*.
+Using the VM example, a compliance policy might be as follows: *"If you're creating an Azure resource, it must contain a tag"*.

 The Terraform-compliance tool provides a test framework where you create policies like the example.
 You then run those policies against your Terraform execution plan.

 Terraform-compliance allows you to apply BDD, or *behavior-driven development*, principles.
 BDD is a collaborative process where all stakeholders work together to define what a system should do.
-These stakeholders generally include the developers and testers as well as anyone with a vested interest in - or who will be impacted by - the system being developed.
+These stakeholders generally include the developers, testers, and anyone with a vested interest in - or who will be impacted by - the system being developed.
 The goal of BDD is to encourage teams to build concrete examples that express a common understanding of how the system should behave.

 ## Looking at an example